open-telemetry/oteps/text/0250-Composite_Samplers.md

 - `SpanKind`
 - list of pairs (`Predicate`, `Sampler`)

-For making the sampling decision, if the `Span` kind matches the specified kind, the sampler goes through the list in the provided order and calls `SpanMatches` on `Predicate`s passing the `Span` as the argument.
+For making the sampling decision, if the `Span` kind matches the specified kind, the sampler goes through the list in the provided order and calls `SpanMatches` on `Predicate`s passing the same arguments as received by `ShouldSample`.
 If a call returns `true`, the corresponding `Sampler` will be called to make the final sampling decision.
 If the `SpanKind` does not match, or none of the calls to `SpanMatches` yield `true`, the final decision is `DROP`.

 The order of `Predicate`s is essential.
 If more than one `Predicate` matches a `Span`, only the Sampler associated with the first matching `Predicate` will be used.